 We live in a post-secret world.
 In this day and age it’s hard to say if there even are secrets anymore.
 This seems true on a both a personal and global level, with Facebook actively enabling people to overshare, WikiLeaks releasing classified documents and cables, and Gizmodo scooping an iPhone4 before its official release.
 Thinking about our post-secret culture, I think it has three particular aspects; and that these can have an effect on our experiences of playing games, which I believe could be considered in the design of games.

 First off in our post-secret exposé, let’s consider personal privacy and how much information people (and players) are willing to share.
-Facebook enables and encourages us to share information about ourselves (to a fault even), and people tweet pretty much anything that’s going on in their lives.
+Facebook enables and encourages us to share information about ourselves (to a fault even), and people will even buy Facebook followers to grow their audience.
 And with Flickr and YouTube, we can post all the pictures and videos we care to share.
 Heck, there’s even sites where you can post your secrets (starting with PostSecret.com).
 What’s interesting about this is not only that we’re getting extremely comfortable sharing, but that we’re getting more accustomed and acclimated to being an active “star” in our daily lives.
 We can easily check out pop culture and entertainment media to see what celebs are up to, and we can just as easily film and photo our own exploits, mashing up our own music videos and pro-am fashion shoots.

 Our pop culture, and the 24/7 media coverage, makes up the second aspect of our post-secret world.
 Think about it, when was the last time you discovered a game (or movie, or comic, or TV show) that you hadn’t already heard about online or from a tweet?
 Just think about music in particular: it’s ridiculously easy to find new music now.
 Once upon a time (pre-internet), you were stuck with what was playing on the radio (and then there was MTV) but all and all, it was mainstream music that you had access to (unless you were lucky to live in a city that had a good music scene).
 And going to college was this rite of passage where you could get exposed to a larger variety and diversity of music (from independent to international).
 Nowadays, you can just hop online and find music from all over the world, and with services like Pandora, you can easily find even more.
 And it’s not just music, it’s amazingly easy to find whatever you want now (and plenty of it).
 So, we’re all already in the loop on what’s going on in pop culture.